olimsaidov/research/crowdsourced-road-safety-data-analysis-2019-2025.md

 ### Conclusion

-The Uzbekistan e-Jarima crowdsourced road safety system represents a successful implementation of technology-enabled, incentive-driven traffic enforcement.
-The data reveals substantial system growth, significant revenue generation, and evolving patterns of traffic violations.
+The Uzbekistan e-Jarima crowdsourced road safety system represents a successful implementation of technology-enabled, incentive-driven traffic enforcement over seven years (2019-2025).
+The data reveals substantial system growth, significant revenue generation, and evolving patterns of traffic violations and regional adoption.
 This dataset provides valuable insights for academic research on crowdsourcing effectiveness, behavioral economics of traffic enforcement, and technology adoption in developing countries.

-The 1,211% growth in participation and 282.5 billion UZS in fine revenue demonstrate both the system's effectiveness and its potential for broader application in road safety management.
-The declining processing efficiency with scale suggests important considerations for system design and infrastructure planning in similar implementations.
+The system's evolution from 33,383 violations in 2019 to 530,030 in 2025 demonstrates both the system's effectiveness and its potential for broader application in road safety management.
+The shift in regional leadership from Ferghana to Namangan Province, along with the stabilization of processing efficiency around 80%, suggests important system maturation and optimization.

+The emerging trend of unpaid fines in 2025 (18.8 billion UZS) indicates new challenges requiring attention, while the overall 511.9 billion UZS in revenue generation over seven years demonstrates the economic viability of crowdsourced enforcement models for developing countries.

 ---

-*Dataset compiled from official e-Jarima offense reports (2019-2023), Republic of Uzbekistan Ministry of Internal Affairs.*
+*Dataset compiled from official e-Jarima offense reports (2019-2025), Republic of Uzbekistan Ministry of Internal Affairs.*